loculus-project/loculus/docs/src/content/docs/reference/glossary.md

 ### Revocation

-A revocation adds a (declaration) version that announces a [sequence entry](#sequence-entry) to be revoked.
-Revoked sequences are still available and public but are highlighted as revoked.
+A revocation adds a new version that declares a [sequence entry](#sequence-entry) to be revoked.
+Revoked sequences are still publicly available but are highlighted as revoked.

 ### SILO